Living Our Vision Everyday

 Archives – Spring 2019

-UUCP is delighted to offer three Faith Development Classes for Winter/Spring 2020.
+UUCP is delighted to offer Faith Development Classes for Winter/Spring 2020.
 Each class is 6 sessions.
-They will be held on Thursday Nights/Community Nights where you can have a meal from 6-7 pm and then enjoy your class from 7-9 pm.
+When held on Thursday Nights/Community Nights, you can have a meal from 6-7 pm and then enjoy your class from 7-9 pm.
 Minimum Registration for each class is 6 people and maximum is 12 people.

 “Resistance and Transformation: UU Social Justice History”